rgomez31UAQ/M5PORKCHOP_Pwnagotchi-Cardputer/README.md

     G0 is the physical button on the top side of the M5Cardputer.
     Press it anytime to bail out and return to IDLE.
 Useful when your piglet is going ham on someone's network.

+    Screenshots are saved to /screenshots/screenshotNNN.bmp on the SD card.
+Takes about 1.4 seconds - piggy freezes briefly.
+Worth it for the documentation flex.

 ----[ 6.1 - Screen Layout